moment/luxon/docs/matrix.md

 | `Info.months`, etc in en-US          | OK           | OK                                          | OK                                                 | OK                   |
 | `Info.months`, etc in other locales  | OK           | Uses English                                | Uses English                                       | OK                   |

 † Specifically, the caveat here is that this English fallback only works as you might expect for Luxon-provided preset arguments, like `DateTime.DATETIME_MED`.
-If you provide your own, modify for the presets, or even clone them, it will use `DateTime.DATETIME_HUGE`.
+If you provide your own, modify the presets, or even clone them, it will use `DateTime.DATETIME_HUGE`.
 If you don't provide any arguments at all, it defaults to `DateTime.DATE_SHORT`.

 ‡ This means that Luxon can't parse anything with a word in it like localized versions of "January" or "Tuesday".
 It's fine with numbers, as long as their in Latin (i.e. Western) numbers.